06 Mar Tips For Wisconsin Snowbirds Before Taking Flight to Florida

 Tip #1: Work with an attorney who is licensed in the snowbird’s winter destination.

-The laws in the most popular winter destinations for snowbirds are surprisingly complex, as you shall know if you see the website.
+The laws in the most popular destinations for snowbirds are surprisingly complex.
 In addition, the laws are often different in popular snowbird destinations.
 One must be especially careful if the documents are being executed in the snowbird’s winter destination.